Learn how to make a Tangled Pinata and save a ton of money. It is so easy and turns out great.

 Have you watched the cutest movie, Tangled?
 If so, you probably a have a little girl that would love to have a Tangle birthday party.
 Everyone knows that no party is complete without a Pinata.

 Tangled Pinatas are priced anywhere from $18 to $24.
 That just seems like money WASTED since the kids are going to be beating it into tiny pieces.
 Instead, make one for less than a few dollars!

 - 8 Purple Sheets Of Tissue Paper.
 You really could use any two colors that you want.

 - 1 Cardboard Box.
 You can use a box with the dimensions that you prefer.
 7″ is the largest that you want to do for a birthday party, It’s the perfect height for a pinata.

 - Elmers Glue

-- One Matching Plate that you will use at the party (we used a Tangled Plate for our party).
-Or you can use a helium balloon with the character on it that is not blown up (this would be the more expensive option)
+- Character Plate.
+One Matching Plate that you will use at the party.
+You can also use a helium balloon with the character on it that is not blown up.

 Step 1: Cut the Tissue paper

 - Cut 4 sheets of each colored tissue paper for your pinata.
 Unfold the 4 sheets.
 Then take 2 sheets at a time and cut them 1 ½ to 2 inch strips.

 - Then cut half cuts into the strips to make them look like fringe.